Marketing career path: from specialist to CMO

 Step 3: VP of marketing

-The VP of marketing is a director-level marketing executive role.
-This position is responsible for connecting an organisation’s marketing strategy with the overall business strategy.
+Vice president of marketing is a director-level marketing executive role.
+The executive in this role is responsible for connecting an organisation’s marketing strategy with the overall business strategy.

-Aside from ensuring the marketing department is running at its peak, the VP of marketing also works closely with other executives such as the VP of sales, CMO, chief financial officer (CFO), chief executive officer (CEO), and other managers within an organisation.
+Aside from ensuring the marketing department is running at its peak, the VP of marketing also works closely with other executives such as the VP of sales, (Chief Marketing Officer, or CMO), chief financial officer (CFO), chief executive officer (CEO) and other managers within an organisation.

-Skills: The VP of marketing shapes a company’s strategic vision and sets and achieves targets.
-To achieve this, they need a mix of people, business, and technical skills that include, but are not limited to:
+Skills: The VP of marketing shapes a company’s strategic vision and, sets and achieves targets.
+To achieve this, they need a mix of people, business and technical skills that include skills in the following areas:

 • Managing digital offerings and innovation

-Years of experience: A VP of marketing is a critical leadership role that reports to the CMO and typically requires over 10 years of marketing experience.
+Years of experience: A VP of marketing has a critical leadership role and reports to the CMO, and typically must have over 10 years of marketing experience.

 Other job titles: